 jerry stapleton

-A few decades ago, I made an unconventional pivot—from metallurgical engineering into sales, and then into sales effectiveness—working in a way no one in the training space ever had.
+Then I pivoted into sales effectiveness, working in a way no one in the training space ever had.

-But I wasn’t just a trainer in the trenches.
+And I wasn’t just a trainer in the trenches.
 I spent those same years observing—like a fly on the wall—the very interactions my clients and I were conducting together.

 I became fixated on two questions: